 Jonathan Golfman is currently the Senior Vice President, Head of Film Business & Legal Affairs.
 Mr. Golfman provides business and legal oversight to MRC’s film operations, which includes overseeing the development, finance, production and distribution of its motion picture projects.
 Mr. Golfman also negotiates the studio's new media talent and distribution agreements, as well as assists in the negotiation of its corporate and M&A transactions.

 Prior to joining MRC, Mr. Golfman was an associate in Sheppard Mullin Richter & Hampton’s Entertainment and Media Practice Group in its Century City and New York office.
 At Sheppard Mullin, Mr. Golfman concentrated his transactional practice in the entertainment and media industry, representing major motion picture studios, television networks, independent production companies, digital entertainment companies, and other institutional entertainment and media clients in connection with all aspects of development, financing, production, acquisition and distribution of motion pictures, television programming and new media content.
 Mr. Golfman holds a Bachelor of Arts from the University of British Columbia and a J.D. from the Benjamin N. Cardozo School of Law.

 Liz Jenkins is the Senior Vice President of Development & Strategy at Media Rights Capital.
 In her capacity as head of the studio’s strategic efforts, Liz oversees MRC’s greenlight and sales strategies across television and film platforms as well as the joint distribution venture between MRC and Universal.
 In addition to supporting the studio’s business planning and foreign sales efforts, she focuses on identifying strategic partnerships, distribution arrangements and other growth opportunities.

 Prior to joining MRC, Liz worked for Credit Suisse in the Media and Telecom Investment Banking Group as well as McKinsey & Company where she served a variety of media and financial services clients.
 Liz earned a Bachelor’s Degree from Stanford University and received her MBA from The Wharton School.

-Pauline Micelli is Vice President, Head of Television Business and Legal Affairs.
+Pauline Micelli is Senior Vice President, Head of Television Business and Legal Affairs.
 Ms. Micelli oversees the business and legal affairs for all of MRC’s television productions.
 She negotiates all high level above-the-line agreements as well as license, distribution, music and rights agreements for MRC television and new media productions.